LingzhangMeng/OptiRes/README.md

 Description
 The OptiRes R package is designed to identify the optimal clustering resolution for single-cell RNA sequencing (scRNA-seq) analysis performed with the Seurat package.
 By leveraging the Silhouette Score algorithm, OptiRes evaluates a range of resolution values (default: 0.01 to 2.00) to determine the resolution that maximizes cluster quality, eliminating the need for arbitrary or experience-based resolution selection.
 This approach provides a mathematically robust method to enhance the reliability of scRNA-seq clustering results.
 Additionally, OptiRes includes functionality to visualize silhouette scores and generate colorful dendrograms for cluster relationships, aiding in cell type annotation.
 Installation
-To install the OptiRes package from GitHub, use the following commands in R:
+To install the OptiRes package from GitHub, use the following commands in R. You can copy the code by clicking the copy icon that appears when hovering over the code block on GitHub.
 # Install devtools if not already installed
 if (!requireNamespace("devtools", quietly = TRUE)) {
   install.packages("devtools")